Stage One: Basic Security in the Field

 The Deployment Course is currently delivered in collaboration with 2nd Medical Brigade Army Field Hospitals and Cadence Consultancy.
 In line with WHO guidelines, participants are trained and assessed in sudden-onset disaster management.

 This is a simulation-based training course.
-Over four days, this team-based operational deployment training brings together many of the challenges likely to be faced on deployment i.e. security risks, language difficulties, cultural considerations and team dynamics.
+Over five days, this team-based operational deployment training brings together many of the challenges likely to be faced on deployment i.e. security risks, language difficulties, cultural considerations and team dynamics.
 Participants engage in small team-building exercises and workshops to familiarise themselves with practical requirements and tools in the field i.e. communications, power, WASH (water, sanitation and hygiene), ethics and personal kit.